 Veggies for Baby Led Weaning

-I find that with most vegetables you will need to cook them in order for them to be soft enough for babies to eat (gnaw on) with their limited amount of teeth.
-You will find below my recommended cooking methods and spices that I love to add for each vegetable.
+- Cook Veggies for Easy Eating: most vegetables you will need to cook them in order for them to be soft enough for babies to eat (gnaw on) with their limited amount of teeth.
+Below, you will find my recommended cooking methods and spices that I love to add for each vegetable.
 If you have a favorite way to cook a vegetable or have a favorite spice you like to add in, then by all means make them and serve it to baby that way.
 And then please share your amazing recipe with the rest of us in the comments below.

 Peppers (Red, Yellow, Orange or Green) – serve raw in long 2-3 inch strips.

 - Corn – serve raw, cooked or even grilled.
 Serve by cutting kernels off of the cob for younger babies and on the cob (cut into 2 inch rounds) for older babies.
 Serve plain or with a drizzle of grass-fed organic butter, olive oil and a tiny sprinkle of garlic powder, paprika, chili powder or onion powder to corn before serving.